 - Cook the bacon until crisp but not burnt.
 Drain and cool on paper towels.
 Crumble.

 - Place the sweetened condensed milk in a large bowl.
 Stir in the maple extract and toffee bits.
-Fold in the Cool Whip and the crumbled bacon.
+Fold in the whipped cream and the crumbled bacon.

 Last Updated on May 15, 2020

 We are going to make this in the ditch oven cook off.
 It comes out awesome and really throws people that you can make ice cream in a Dutch oven.
 It takes about 2 hours to freeze and comes out great.
 Wish us luck!